Spring Garden Revival

 Invasive Species Management & Specialized Disposal Requirements Under Massachusetts Regulations

-Dennis faces significant pressure from invasive species such as common buckthorn, glossy buckthorn, bush honeysuckles, Japanese knotweed, multiflora rose, autumn olive, and oriental bittersweet.
-Removal protocols, per MA Dept Agricultural Resources, emphasize timing before seed dispersal (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
-Equipment must be sanitized between sites using 70% isopropyl alcohol or 10% bleach solution.
-Invasive plant debris must be bagged in 6 mil plastic and landfilled—composting or chipping is strictly prohibited.
-Transportation requires covered or tarped loads.
-Ongoing monitoring at 6-month and annual intervals is essential to detect regrowth.
-For technical support, consult:
+Dennis faces significant pressure from invasive plants such as common buckthorn, glossy buckthorn, bush honeysuckles, Japanese knotweed, multiflora rose, autumn olive, and oriental bittersweet.
+Removal protocols, as outlined by the MA Dept Agricultural Resources, emphasize timing before seed set (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
+All equipment must be sanitized between sites with 70% isopropyl alcohol or 10% bleach solution.
+Invasive debris must be bagged in 6 mil plastic and disposed of at a certified landfill—composting or chipping is strictly prohibited.
+Ongoing monitoring at 6-month and annual intervals is essential to detect regrowth and prevent re-infestation.
+For additional resources, consult MIPAG.

 Dennis Health Department